Collect Sosreport in OpenShift 4

-This blog post aims to provide a guide for collect a Sosreport in a node of an OpenShift 4 Cluster.
+This blog post aims to provide a guide for collecting a Sosreport on a node of an OpenShift 4 Cluster.

-Because OpenShift 4 uses RHCOS as Operating system for their nodes, the procedure for collect an sosreport for further analysis changed a bit between OpenShift3/Rhel7.x.
-This procedure is also valid for OpenShift Worker nodes based in RHEL8, instead of RHCOS.
+Because OpenShift 4 uses RHCOS as the operating system for its nodes, the procedure for collecting a sosreport for further analysis has changed a bit compared to OpenShift 3/RHEL 7.x.
+This procedure is also valid for OpenShift worker nodes based on RHEL 8, instead of RHCOS.

 Access to the OpenShift node